inf380p/fall2021/_posts/exercises/2021-10-20-turtlepost.md

 ## Static code blocks

+Add at least two static code blocks to your post, containing excerpts from your embedded program.

-If you want to display code that's not interactive (to talk about something you did, for instance) , the cool grey boxes above come from telling Jekyll that we're about to write code using backticks: `
+If you want to display code that's not interactive (to talk about something you did, for instance), the cool grey boxes above come from telling Jekyll that we're about to write code using backticks: `

 <pre>
 ```